HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 Multivariate statistical tools may be used to discover clusters of similar samples [Th&#233;venot *et al.*, 2015].
-However, once retention-time alignment of features has been achieved among samples in GC-MS and LC-MS datasets:
+However, once retention-time alignment of features has been achieved among samples in LC-MS datasets:

 - The presence of pools and blanks may confound identification and separation of sample clusters.
 - Multivariate statistical algorithms may be impacted by missing values or dimensions that have zero variance.